nicocvn/emDNA/docs/INSTALL.md

 Note that, emDNA has only been tested on the following platform/compiler setups:

-- Apple Clang on macOS
+- Apple Clang on macOS (macOS 10.13 and later)
-- GCC on Ubuntu
+- GCC 9.2.0 (and later) on Ubuntu
-- MSVC (cl.exe) on Windows
+- MSVC (cl.exe) on Windows (latest version is recommended)

 It is very likely that the project can be built on other setups (e.g. GCC+MinGW on Windows) but this has not been tested.